google/crubit/docs/overview/unstable_features.md

 `super_let` allows us to instead write `let x = emplace!(...)`, with the macro expanding to a use of `super_let` to lifetime-extend the storage subexpression.

+There's another possible exit strategy: define the `emplace!` macro in an old Rust edition so that the old temporary lifetime rules apply.
+This trick was previously used to implement `pin!` in the standard library.

 ### `allow_internal_unstable`

 *   **Crubit feature:** `wrapper`